monkeymatt0/crypto_pay/README.md

 # CryptoPay Gateway

 This project is meant to be a gateway to perform transaction on the blockchain of ethereum.
-It is for testing basic web3 functionality, the blockchain which we will interact have 2 configuration:
+It is for testing basic web3 functionality, the blockchain which we will with interact have 2 configuration:

 - DEVELOPMENT_BLOCKCHAIN -> Use Ganache to simulate it
 - PRODUCTION_BLOCKCHAIN -> With this one we can go on the mainnet or on a testnet like Sepolia